-It's a debt collector's job to get you to pay your outstanding debt and one of the ways they do that is by calling you to discuss your debt and set up a payment.
-Debt collectors use a variety of tactics to get valid phone numbers for you and one of those numbers could end up being your work number.
-Unfortunately, debt collector calls at work are inconvenient and if your boss disapproves, it could put your job at risk.
+It's a debt collector's job to get you to pay your outstanding debt.
+One of the ways they attempt to do this is by calling you to discuss your debt and to set up a payment.
+Debt collectors use a variety of tactics to get valid phone numbers for you, and one of those numbers could end up being your work number.
+Unfortunately, debt collector calls at work are inconvenient and, if your boss disapproves, they could put your job at risk.

-Debt Collectors Can Call You At Work, But There Are Very Specific Rules
+Debt Collectors Can Call You at Work, but There Are Rules

 Debt collectors are allowed to call you at work, but only under very specific circumstances.
-The Fair Debt Collection Practices Act, the law that governs what third-party debt collectors can and cannot do when collecting a debt, says that debt collectors aren’t allowed to call your place of employment if they know or should know your employer doesn’t approve of them calling your job.
-Depending on your occupation, if the debt collector knows your occupation, the collector could safely assume you're not allowed to take calls at work.
+The Fair Debt Collection Practices Act governs what third-party debt collectors can and cannot do when collecting a debt.
+It says that debt collectors aren’t allowed to call your place of employment if they know or should know your employer doesn’t approve of them calling your job.
+Depending on your occupation (if the debt collector knows your occupation), the collector could safely assume you're not allowed to take calls at work.

 Giving a debt collector the benefit of the doubt may be too generous, but calling you at work could be an honest mistake.
-There's a chance the debt collector doesn't know the number they've called is your work number or they may not be aware of your occupation to assume your employer disapproves of personal calls while on the job.
+There's a chance the debt collector doesn't know the number they've called is your work number.
+They may not be aware of your occupation, so they can't know whether or not your employer allows personal calls while on the job.

 You can stop debt collectors from calling you at work fairly easily.
-Simply tell the debt collector that your employer doesn’t want them calling your job or that you're not allowed to receive personal calls at work and they are legally required to stop calling you.
+Simply tell the debt collector that your employer doesn’t want them calling your job or that you're not allowed to receive personal calls at work.
+Once the debt collector is aware of either situation, they are legally required to stop calling you at work.

 What to Do If the Debt Collector Keeps Calling

 Telling the debt collector that you can't receive calls at work will only stop those work calls.
-The collector can continue to contact you via other numbers it has on file for you, i.e. your home number, unless you send a cease and desist letter requesting the debt collector to stop calling you.
+The collector can continue to contact you at other numbers it has on file for you—such as your home number or cell—unless you send a cease-and-desist letter requesting that the debt collector stop calling you.